OceanOutcomes/ocean-outcomes/news/_posts/2021-01-29-tuna-longline-workshop-training-bumble-bee-fcf.md

 layout: news
 title: Training Tuna Vessel Owners on Best Practices in Fiji and Taiwan
 date: 2021-1-29
-teaser-text: Workshops train dozens of vessel managers and operators on how to reduce fishery interactions with non-target and protected species through gear modifications and better fishing techniques.
+teaser-text: Workshops train dozens of vessel owners and operators on how to reduce fishery interactions with non-target and protected species.
 hero-image: https://s3-us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/hero+images/tuna-longline-workshop-trainings-hero.png
 featured: TRUE
 ---